Cubs vs. Giants Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 65 hits with nine doubles, a triple, four home runs and 17 walks.
+- Hoerner has 65 hits with nine doubles, a triple, four home runs and 17 walks.
 He has driven in 28 runs with 13 stolen bases.

 Hoerner Recent Games